msavin/Parrot/README.md

 With this approach, it's really easy to control small parts of your application while embracing the full capabilities of browser navigation.
 Generally speaking, a URL can contain 2000 characters, so you can keep a lot of data there.

 Every time you update the parameters, it counts as a record in the browser history and navigation.
-Therefore, you might want to update multiple parameters at once, and you can:
+Therefore, you might want to update multiple parameters at once:

 ```javascript
 Router.set({